HOW TO CUT WALLPAPER CORRECTLY

 Determines the start of the repeat pattern

-With this process, you will already know where the entire pattern begins and how you can place it.
-Mark it lightly to have that reference constantly, and you can start install the wallpaper wherever you prefer.
-Of course, remember to keep the beginning of the pattern at the top of the wall.
+"With this process, you will already know where the complete pattern starts and how you can place it.
+Mark it lightly to have that reference constantly, and you can start installing the wallpaper wherever you prefer.
+Just remember to keep the start of the pattern in the upper area of the wall."

-Develop the wallpaper with the pattern facing you, and remember to mark the measurements by adding a total of ten centimeters to the maximum height of the wall.
+"Develop the wallpaper with the pattern towards you, and remember to mark the measurements by adding a total of ten centimeters to the maximum height of the wall.
 Pay close attention to the start of the roll, as it does not always begin with the complete pattern.
-Allow a little margin if that is the case, without forgetting that extra we mentioned.
+Allow a little margin if it doesn't, without forgetting that extra we mentioned."

 Pay attention to the repetition pattern to continue